 Sometimes I wonder, are modern people really superior to chickens?
-Why they formulated so many theories like individualism, feminism, homosexualism and "marriage equality" to justify behaviors that are not for the best interests of the mankind as a whole?
+Why they formulated so many theories like individualism, feminism, homosexualism and "marriage equality" to justify behaviors that are not for the best interests of the humankind?
 Why they are so obsessed with self-interests and personal rights but are apathetic to other people?
 Why they mistreat, exploit, take advantage of, bully, rob, abuse, torture and slaughter their own kind?
-Why they greedily accumulate wealth far exceeding their needs at the expense of their fellow human beings?
+Why they greedily accumulate wealth far exceeding their personal needs at the expense of their fellow human beings?
 Why little by little they abandoned all the values that held them together and made them strong as a species?

-I realize that, as history has shown, sometimes evil prevailed over good and people lost conscience allowed themselves to go with the flow.
+I realize that, as history has shown, sometimes evil prevailed over good and people lost good conscience allowed themselves to go with the flow.
 Perhaps we come across such a time again.

-I am not willing to give up hope, though, because I still see goodness in the people like firefighters, doctors without borders, and tango dancers alike.
+I am not willing to give up hope, though, because I still see goodness in people like firefighters, doctors without borders and tango dancers alike.
 I appreciate them because it takes a big heart to open your arms to others, to provide a supportive shoulder for those in need, and to be a good Samaritan.
-Tango is created by such people, immigrants and street women who are homeless, lonely, vulnerable, looking for a refuge in a strange land, yearning to be loved, and who are sympathetic to others like themselves.
+Tango is created by such people - immigrants and street women who are homeless, lonely, vulnerable, looking for a refuge in a strange land, yearning to be loved, and who are sympathetic to others like themselves.
 Like chickens, they huddle and tango together to keep themselves warm in a cold world.
 (See Why People Dance Tango.)

-I also see hope in the parents who love their children and teach them to love each other, to take care of their little brothers and sisters, and to work as a team.
+I also see hope in parents who love their children and teach them to love each other, to take care of their little brothers and sisters, and to work as a team.
 When such children grow up, they will become responsible members of the society.
 Evil prevails only when family is disintegrated, when family values are lost, when human bonds are faded away, when everyone becomes egocentric, and when individualism, feminism, hatred, divorce, single parent family, irresponsible sex, self-indulgence, gun culture and materialism become the accepted norms in a society.